mariebissell/mariebissell.github.io/_pages/publications.md

 </p>

-<i>Hyperarticulation of dialect variants</i>: We are exploring clear speech as a novel approach to addressing the actuation problem, aiming to figure out whether phonological control of new variants could originate in clear speech registers.
-We are currently revising a proposal to submit to the National Science Foundation, which was previously submitted to the National Science Foundation's Build & Broaden Program and ranked high competitive.
-This project is an ongoing collaboration with [Ivy Hauser](https://www.uta.edu/academics/faculty/profile?user=ivy.hauser) at UT Arlington.
 <br><br>
 <i>Pre-voiceless diphthong raising in several U.S. cities</i>: We are investigating the phonetic origin, diachronic implementation, and phonologization of pre-voiceless /ai/ and /au/ raising among American English speakers in Indiana, Ohio, and Louisiana.
 This project is an ongoing collaboration with [Katie Carmichael](https://liberalarts.vt.edu/departments-and-schools/department-of-english/faculty/katie-carmichael.html) at Virginia Tech, [Kelly Berkson](https://linguistics.indiana.edu/about/faculty/berkson-kelly.html) and [Stuart Davis](https://linguistics.indiana.edu/faculty/davis/) at Indiana University, and [Irina Shport](https://www.lsu.edu/hss/english/faculty/faculty/ishport.php) at Louisiana State University.